crtzn/know_fi/README.md

   - Welcome KnowQuest: A one-time challenge to kickstart your journey.
   - Daily KnowQuest: Daily challenges to keep your learning momentum alive.
 - **🖼️ Embedded KnowFi Profile:** Showcase your learning journey by customizing your profile and linking your social media accounts directly in the platform.
+- **🌐 KnowRoom – Where Knowledge Meets Community:** A social hub where KnowFolks can connect, collaborate, and exchange ideas—all without leaving KnowFi.
+- **✍️ KnowCreates – Power to the Creators:** Enable KnowFolks and organizations to create courses, modules, and quizzes, with rewards in Knowkens for every accepted contribution.
 - **🔗 Web3 Integration:** Powered by Internet Computer Protocol (ICP) for a decentralized, transparent, and user-owned learning experience.
 - **⚡ Modern, Responsive Frontend:** Built with Next.js, styled using Tailwind CSS, and managed with Yarn—offering speed, responsiveness, and a sleek user experience.